Pride month marred by rising anti-LGBTQ hate

 (The Hill) — Pride Month celebrations across the country are playing out against a backdrop of growing threats to the LGBTQ community from conspiracy theorists and far-right extremist groups, and the results have already turned violent.

-On Saturday, 31 members of a white supremacist group called the Patriot Front were arrested in Coeur d’Alene, Idaho, where they allegedly planned a riot to disrupt a Pride event.
+Thirty-one members of a white supremacist group called the Patriot Front were arrested on Saturday in Coeur d’Alene, Idaho, where they allegedly planned a riot to disrupt a Pride event.

 Those arrests came hours before a group of Proud Boys, the far-right militia, disrupted a children’s book reading in San Lorenzo, Calif., given by a local drag queen who is also a social worker.